michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 </details>

 "Perceptions of Leader Importance in Conflict and Diplomacy: Evidence from the CIA's President's Daily Brief" (with Michael Joseph).
-Conditionally accepted at <i>Security Studies</i>.
+Forthcoming, <i>Security Studies</i>.

 <details>
   <summary>Abstract</summary>